mstand/telco-customer-churn-on-icp4d/README.md

 ## 2. Upload the dataset

-If you are not on the [ICP4D Learning Path], which uses Virtualized Data, upload the dataset into your project now.
+If you are not on the [IBM Cloud Pak for Data Learning Path](https://developer.ibm.com//series/cloud-pak-for-data-learning-path/), which uses Virtualized Data, upload the dataset into your project now.

 Clone this repository: